As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 - The filter may need padding to quiet vibrations

 It has a quality “hang on back” standard style filter that could easily be replaced with another if needed.
 The filter pump has adjustable flow and isn’t too much for a betta as long as the water gets topped off.
+Theres also plenty of space to add the required heater.

 You can also add some live aquarium plants.
 Please check out my Best Plants For Betta Fish post for my recommendations.